 WHEREAS, it is with great pride that we note this landmark event in the life of an individual whose name is synonymous with economic development and civic pride in one of Mississippi's leading communities:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate the Pearl River Community College "Wildcats" football team and Coach of the Year Tim Hatten for winning the undisputed 2004 National Junior College Athletic Association National Championship, and extend to the team the best wishes of the Legislature for future athletic and academic success.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend award-winning housing developer J.E.
+Carter of Clinton, Mississippi, on the occasion of his 90th birthday, and extend to him and his family the best wishes of the Legislature.

-BE IT FURTHER RESOLVED, That this resolution be presented to the 2004 Wildcats Football Team and college President, Dr. William Lewis, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to J.E.
+Carter and be made available to the Capitol Press Corps.